Terieyenike/linktree/CONTRIBUTING.md

 2. A list of steps to help reproduce the issue
 3. The configuration or the parts that are relevant to your issue

 If you wish, you are more than welcome to propose a patch to fix the issue!
-See the [Submit a patch](#submitting-a-patch) section for more information on how to best do so.

 [Back to TOC](#table-of-contents)